PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 del white_instance
 ```

 Then the instance has a second instance name giving a single reference to the instance.
-Since this instance has a reference,, it is not deleted by Pythons garbage collection:
+Since this instance has a reference, it is not deleted by Pythons garbage collection:

 ![img_009](./images/img_009.png)